Anku5hk/Programmers_guide_to_Python/book.md

 print(sys.getsizeof(my_array)) # 88
 # we can see difference in bytes, array consumes less space compared to list
 ```
-* Indexing, iterating and slicing.
+* Indexing, iterating and slicing operations on *array*.
 ```Python
 import array
 my_array = array.array('i', [5,7,11,6,2,8,1])